mattcroat/joy-of-code/posts/svelte-for-react-developers/svelte-for-react-developers.md

 Sometimes you have to synchronize your component state with something outside of it like browser APIs, data fetching and so on.

-The next example shows a video player we have to hook into using `useRef` to get a reference to the element to be able to play and pause it — this is a side effect because we have to synchronize it with our component.
+The next example shows a video player we have to hook into using `useRef` to get a reference to the element to be able to play and pause it — this is a side effect because we have to synchronize it with our component state.

 ```tsx:Synchronization.tsx showLineNumbers
 import { useEffect, useRef, useState } from 'react'